MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-win32-ios-android/win32-get-started-with-xsapi-source.md

 ms.localizationpriority: medium
 ---

-# Get started with Xbox Live APIs on Win32
+# Including XBL API sources in a Win32 project, for debugging

-In order to use the Xbox Live APIs with a Win32 game, you must include the Xbox Live API source in your project and build it.
+To use the Xbox Live APIs with a Win32 game, when you need to debug into the Xbox Live source code, include the Xbox Live API source in your project and build it.

 ## Add the Xbox Live SDK projects to your Visual Studio solution (using source code)